princess12-crypto/Energy-for-Africa/README.md

 Occupation: Unique Student

 🏁 Submission
 This project was submitted for the Railway User Hackathon – August 2025.
+Energy for Africa is a professionally designed, full-stack web app built with Flask + MySQL.
+It features a contact form that stores user data in a Railway-hosted MySQL database and sends real-time confirmation emails using Brevo SMTP.
+Fully responsive, deploy-ready, and built with care for Africa’s energy vision.
 # 4. Run the Flask app
 python app.py